 What are the best laptops for mining in 2017?

 Now that you know the most important things regarding laptops mining, it’s time to actually check out the best laptops out there to do the heavy work for you.
-We should always choose products with solid CPU and GPU (the latter being the most important in most cases), as well as laptops that have extra cooling features in order to keep them running for as long as possible.
+We should always choose products with solid CPU and GPU (the latter being the most important in most cases when it comes to mining), as well as laptops that have extra cooling features in order to keep them running for as long as possible.

 You can scroll down for more details on our recommended products, but if you just want to get your laptop ASAP, here are the links to Amazon:

 If you want to find out more details about each of the recommended models, read on.
-This will help you better understand each of these laptops and you’ll be able to make a more educated purchase based on your budget (laptops are listed from the cheapest to the most expensive):
+This will help you better understand each of these laptops and you’ll be able to make a more educated purchase based on your budget (laptops are listed from the cheapest to the most expensive at the moment of writing this article):

 ASUS M580VD-EB54 VivoBook